Lam Ching-ying: 1990s

 The success of Mr. Vampire eventually became burdensome on Lam, who found himself typecast in the role.
 As the Hong Kong movie industry began to experience a decline, quality roles for Lam also began to dry.
 However, he continued to take on his usual role as the Taoist priest as well as supporting roles in low budget movies.

-In 1990, Lam became the film producer for Magic Cop (1990), an underrated action movie.
+In 1990, Lam became the film producer for Magic Cop (1990).
 He starred in and action directed the movie.
-The fight scenes between him and the Japanese again showed his excellence as an action choreographer.

 Some of his other ghost movies during these years are Crazy Safari (1991), An Eternal Combat (1991), The Ultimate Vampire (1991) Spiritual Trinity (1991), Mad Mad Ghost (1992), Banana Spirit (1992).
 Again, his serious acting side can be seen in Pom Pom and Hot Hot (1992), Lover's Tear (1992).
-He had supporting roles in these movies, but his roles are very memorable.

 In 1995, although the film market was in depression, ATV offered Lam the starring role in a television series called Vampire Expert (殭屍道長).
 He was hired with a million HK dollars salary to work in the series.
-It was a far cry from his time as $HK60 a day stuntman.
+It was a far cry from his time as HK$60 a day stuntman.
 The series was a success and revived Lam's career.
 The story followed Mo Siu Fong (Lam Ching Ying) who destroyed ghosts and saved the day.
 During the filming, Lam developed a relationship with his co-star Kingdom Yuen.
 In the series, Yuen played a female priest who fell in love with Mo Siu Fong (Lam Ching Ying).
 At the end of the filming, they were actually in love.

 The second series was filmed and aired in 1996.
 The series starred Lam Ching Ying again as the humble priest, Mang Hoi, Frankie Lam and Annie Man as his disciples.
 Like the first series, the second series received high ratings and support from China, Hong Kong and Taiwan.

 Soon after that, Lam signed for another TV series called Coincidentally (情定阴阳界).
 The series borrowed the cast of Vampire Expert and had Lam in a supporting role.
 Lam played a priest who tried to prevent a man from becoming a cruel spirit.
 However, this series didn't mark the end of his career.
 Lam's last role was in A Monk at Thirty (一枝花和尚).
-The role was so heartbreaking that many of his fans doubted he was actually playing his own death.

 In 1996, production on the third series of Vampire Expert began.
 The production was halted due to Lam's health condition.
-Contrary to rumors that the cancer was caused by years of heavy drinking, the cancer was hereditary.